matsim-vsp/covid-sim/src/assets/v1-notes.md

-## v1: Intervention Strategies
+## v1: Activity reductions at different times

-Exploring the effects of several stay-at-home interventions.
+Exploring the effects of several stay-at-home interventions at different times.

 The simulations refer to the **Berlin** region (Berlin city plus some surroundings).